smaroukis/shared-learning-arduino/Arduino Variable Types.md

 `array`
 - list of variables
 - example array of integers: `int light[5] = {0, 20, 50, 75, 100};`
-- example array of chars: `int char[6] = "hello"` ➡️ see note on strings belo
+- example array of chars: `int char[6] = "hello"` ➡️ last character is ASCII null character `'\0'`

 > Note the length and memory size is defined by the type of variable in the array.
-An array of chars (see cstrings) will have a length of
+An array of chars (see cstrings) will have a length of $N_{chars} + 1$ and each item takes up 1 byte.
+For an array of `int`s, each item takes up 2 bytes from the definition of an `int`.

 strings (more specifically, a C-formatted string)
 - there is no "string" variable type, although there is a `String` variable type, it is better to use a "C-formatted string"